Alignment complete relational Hoare logics for some and all: Overview

 Filtering conditions are sound provided they permit all executions of the left program and at least one execution of the right program.
-In this example, the filtering condition $x = x'$ is justified because for every possible value of $x$ produced by $\lhavc{}{x}$, there exists a matching value of $x'$ that can be produced by $\lhavc{}{x'}$.
+In this example, the filtering condition $\Agr x$ is justified because every possible value of $x$ that can be produced by $\lhavc{}{x}$ on the left can also be produced by $\lhavc{}{x}$ on the right.
 An alignment automaton that enforces the filter effectively reduces the $\forall\exists$ to a $\forall\forall$ property that can be proved by IAM.
+As another example, consider the invalid judgment

-In our deductive logic, assumptions are expressed by preconditions and postconditions in $\aespecSym$ specs.
+It is not sound to assume $\Agr x$ because odd values of $x$ on the left cannot be matched on the right, considering that $x$ is an integer variable.
+In our $\forall\exists$ logic ERHL+, such ``assumptions'' are expressed by postconditions in $\aespecSym$ specs.
 We do not use verification exotica like assume statements or nonstandard program semantics.

-\paragraph{Possibilistic Noninterference}
+\paragraph{Possibilistic Noninterference.}

 \begingroup {\ensuremath{\mathit{high}}} {\ensuremath{\mathit{low}}}